Jean Arthur: Later career and retirements

 Arthur's postretirement work in theater was intermittent, somewhat curtailed by her unease and discomfort about working in public.
 Capra claimed she vomited in her dressing room between scenes, yet emerged each time to perform a flawless take.
 According to John Oller's biography, Jean Arthur: The Actress Nobody Knew (1997), Arthur developed a kind of stage fright punctuated with bouts of psychosomatic illnesses.
 A prime example was in 1945, when she was cast in the lead of the Garson Kanin play Born Yesterday.
 Her nerves and insecurity got the better of her and she left the production before it reached Broadway, opening the door for a then-unknown Judy Holliday to take the part.

-She did score a major triumph on Broadway in 1950, starring in Leonard Bernstein's adaptation of Peter Pan, playing the title character, when she was almost 50.
-She tackled the role of her eponym, Joan of Arc, in a 1954 stage production of George Bernard Shaw's Saint Joan, but she left the play after a nervous breakdown and battles with director Harold Clurman.
+Nevertheless, Arthur appeared as Peter Pan in the 1950 Broadway musical Peter Pan.

-After Shane and the Broadway play Joan of Arc, Arthur went into retirement for 11 years.
-In 1965, she returned to show business in an episode of Gunsmoke.
-In 1966, the extremely reclusive Arthur took on the role of Patricia Marshall, an attorney, on her own television sitcom, The Jean Arthur Show, which was cancelled midseason by CBS after only 12 episodes.
-Ron Harper played her son, attorney Paul Marshall.
+After Shane and A Foreign Affair, Arthur went into retirement for 11 years.

+In 1965, the reclusive Arthur returned to show business to star in an episode of Gunsmoke, as Julie Blane in season 10, episode 24's "Thursday's Child".
+In 1966, she took on the role of Patricia Marshall, an attorney, on her own television sitcom, The Jean Arthur Show, which was cancelled midseason by CBS after only 12 episodes.

-In 1967, Arthur was coaxed back to Broadway to appear as a Midwestern spinster who falls in with a group of hippies in the play The Freaking Out of Stephanie Blake.
+In 1967, Arthur was coaxed back to Broadway to appear as a Midwestern "spinster" who falls in with a group of hippies in the play The Freaking Out of Stephanie Blake.
 In his book The Season, William Goldman reconstructed the disastrous production, which eventually closed during previews when Arthur refused to go on.

 Arthur next decided to teach drama, first at Vassar College and then the North Carolina School of the Arts.

 While living in North Carolina, in 1973, Arthur made front-page news by being arrested and jailed for trespassing on a neighbor's property to console a dog she felt was being mistreated.
 An animal lover her entire life, Arthur said she trusted them more than people.
 She was convicted, fined $75, and given three years' probation.

 After 11 performances of First Monday in October in Cleveland, Ohio, in 1975, Arthur then retired for good, retreating to Driftwood Cottage, her oceanside home on Carmel Point at the southern city limits of Carmel-by-the-Sea, California, steadfastly refusing interviews until her resistance was broken down by the author of a book about Capra.
 Arthur once famously said that she would rather have her throat slit than give an interview.

-Arthur was a Democrat and supported the campaigns of Adlai Stevenson during the 1952 presidential election and John F. Kennedy in 1960.